lsst-sqre/sqr-073/index.rst

    }

 This mostly has the same structure as the configuration, but it overrides all quota information taken from the configuration, including additions from groups.
-So, for example, if the above override were in place, all users would have a quota of 10 for the datalinker API, including members of ``g_developers`` who normally get an extra 500.
+So, for example, if the above override were in place, all users would have a quota of 10 queries per 15 minutes for the datalinker API, including members of ``g_developers`` who normally get an extra 500 queries per 15 minutes.
 Members of the ``g_users`` group would only have a quota of 10 for the vo-cutouts API.

 There is an additional key here under notebook, ``spawn``, which is a boolean that controls whether affected users are allowed to spawn new notebooks at all.